David A. Taylor

 David A. Taylor (born 1961) is an American author and filmmaker on topics in history and science.

 Taylor's books include Ginseng, the Divine Root (Algonquin) and Soul of a People: The WPA Writers’ Project Uncovers Depression America (Wiley), which the Pittsburgh Post-Gazette ranked among the Best Books of 2009.

-Taylor has written articles for the Washington Post, Smithsonian magazine, Science, Microbe, National Geographic, and Washingtonian.
+Taylor has written articles for The Washington Post, Smithsonian, Science, Microbe, National Geographic, and Washingtonian.
 He has written scripts for National Geographic Channel, PBS, Discovery and Smithsonian Channels.